XuCcc/CTFdOnlineChallenge/README.md

 ## TODO

-- [x] Useage demo
+- Server
-- [ ] Regenerate the flag when it accessed
-- [ ] More detailed log file in Serve and Client
     - [x] Optimize Web UI
     - [ ] Create and Update the token easier
+    - [ ] More detailed log
+    - [ ] Secure authentication with token
+- Client
+    - [ ] Regenerate the flag when it accessed
+    - [x] More detailed log
+- [x] Useage demo

 ## [CHANGELOG](CHANGELOG.md)